 P - Prediction

 All Classrooms and the wider school, provide a print rich environment.
 Every classroom has a designated area for reading, where pupils can choose a book to read and provide recommendations for their peers.
 The children are encouraged to provide their peers with recommendations regarding the books they have read.
 All classes have a 'Class book' which the teacher reads to the children on a regular basis.

 All children are heard read at least once a week.
-If children need additional support with their reading, they are heard twice a week, as well as completing an additional reading activity.
+If children need additional support with their reading, they are heard read twice a week.
 The children have the chance to choose a library book and a Richer Reading book to take home.
 These are books that the children will need to share with a family member.
 The children that are still working on their Phonics, also receive a Phonics Book Bag book to support their learning.
 Their Phonics Book is a book that the children can read on their own.
 Teachers will hear the children read their Phonics book, book banded book or library book at school.
-The first week the children are heard read individually and the next week, the children will read with their teacher as a group.
-This cycle repeats every two weeks.
+The children are heard read both individually and as a group.
 The group read enables the teacher to teach the children reading with a more complex book, as well as allowing the children to support each other and discuss their ideas.